syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

          Encrypts only the file attachments, rest of the document will be left unencrypted.

-You can specify the encryption options using the EncryptionOptions property available in the PdfSecurity instance.
 The default value of EncryptionOptions is EncryptAllContents.
+You can choose any one of these options using the property “EncryptionOptions” available in the class “PdfSecurity”.

-## Encrypt all contents
+### Encrypt all contents

 You can encrypt all the PDF content by using the EncryptAllContents option available in the EncryptionOptions.
 The following code snippet explains how to encrypt all contents of the PDF document.